Non-Gaussianity as a signature of a quantum theory of gravity: Non-Gaussianity as a signature of quantum gravity

 where $\hat{\bs{x}}^T_k := (\hat{x}_k, \hat{p}_k)$, and $\bs{\lambda}_k(t)$ and $\bs{\mu}_{kl} (t)$ are $2 \times 1$ and $2 \times 2$ real-valued matrices of arbitrary functions of time.
 Although we have assumed a discrete, finite mode spectrum here for simplicity, the extension to infinite and continuous modes is straightforward \cite{Sorkin_2014,QFsQIs,Berges2018,InfModes}.

-The Hamiltonian \eqref{eq:Hquad} preserves Gaussianity since it is associated with a general Bogoliubov transformation, which is a linear transformation of the quadratures (and, therefore, phase space) that preserves their commutation relations \cite{GQI}.
+The Hamiltonian \eqref{eq:Hquad} preserves Gaussianity since it is associated with a general Bogoliubov transformation, which is a linear transformation of the quadratures (and, therefore, phase space) that preserves their commutation relations, or anti-commutation relations for fermionic fields.
 Any other Hamiltonian, i.e.\ one that is not linear or quadratic in quantum operators, will in general create non-Gaussianity \cite{GQI,PhysRevLett.82.1784,PhysRevA.68.042319}.

 Note that a free quantum field has a Hamiltonian that is of the form \eqref{eq:Hquad} since it only contains the kinetic and mass terms, and so is necessarily quadratic in the field.
 For example, the free Hamiltonian for a real scalar quantum field $\hat{\phi}$ is \cite{peskin1995introduction}: